 New business models and remote work during the pandemic have also driven the SOCaaS demand.
 “With more employees working from home, the new hybrid workplace has introduced greater opportunities for malicious actors to target these environments,” Schwartz explains.

 He points out that numerous home networks haven’t been configured with the same security standards as the employee’s office environment.
 The threat was most significant during the pandemic’s beginning when companies rapidly transitioned to the work-from-home model.
 “The increase in cyberattacks on home infrastructures during this period underscored the need to fortify security, and a cloud-based management model was one of the best ways to accomplish that during shut-downs,” Schwartz says.

 And, SOCaaS providers had to adapt along with their clients.
 “They have had to pivot to the new normal of connecting a large number of potentially unsecured endpoints to the network, all while mitigating false positives and supplying actionable intelligence to the field,” he says.

 SOCaaS providers have also had to adapt to increasing cyberattack activity.
 “Many businesses have invested heavily in security monitoring and management in the cloud, yet they are inundated with alerts and analytics they are challenged to manage in-house.
-SOCaaS providers are taking up that mantel, leveraging technology to better mitigate the impact of an increase in cyberattacks that accompanied the influx of teleworkers,” he says.
+SOCaaS providers are taking up that mantle, leveraging technology to better mitigate the impact of an increase in cyberattacks that accompanied the influx of teleworkers,” he says.

-Advice for SOCaaS Providers in 2021
+Advice for SOCaaS Providers

-He adds, as more SOCaaS vendors are entering the market and end user are more aware of the benefits, such as trading a CAPEX for an OPEX, lessening the burden on in-house IT, and always using an updated version of security solutions in the cloud, you may see an uptick in the number of businesses interested in this service.
+He adds, as more SOCaaS vendors are entering the market and end users are more aware of the benefits, such as trading a CAPEX for an OPEX, lessening the burden on in-house IT, and always using an updated version of security solutions in the cloud, you may see an uptick in the number of businesses interested in this service.